DiyMediaServer

 • 600 on private keys means only you can read or write them

-• 644 on the public key allows others to read it (which is fine, it’s public after all)
+• 644 on the public key allows others to read it, which is fine because it’s public

 • 600 on authorized_keys keeps it private to your account

-If you’re getting “bad owner or permissions on .ssh/config” errors, these permission settings will almost certainly fix the problem.
-SSH is particular about security, but once you get the permissions right, it’ll work reliably.
+If you’re seeing “bad owner or permissions on .ssh/config” errors, these settings will almost certainly fix it.
+SSH is picky about security, but once the permissions are right it works reliably.

 RaspberryPi 4GB: The Raspberry Pi 4GB is an affordable, low-power option for learning and practicing SSH hardening techniques in a real-world environment.
 It…